rasmus11423/10_Animal_Classification/reports/README.md

 > Answer:

 --- question 7 fill here ---
-In total we have implemented X tests.
-Primarily we are testing the data.py file, the model.py file, train.py and the api.py files as these are the most critical parts of our application.
+In total we have implemented 13 tests.
+Primarily we are testing the data.py file, the model.py file and the api.py files as these are the most critical parts of our application.

 ### Question 8